Towards convergence of turbulent dynamo amplification in cosmological simulations of galaxies: Results

 We compute our energy spectra using a Fast Fourier transform (FFT\footnote{We employ the FFTW library (\href{http://www.fftw.org/}{http://www.fftw.org/}).}) of uniformly discretised cubic boxes centred on the galaxy onto which the AMR grid data is interpolated.
-Each of these cubes has a physical size of $L_\text{FFT} \sim 2\, \left(0.2\,r_\text{DM}\right)$ resolved with 1024 cells per side.
+Each of these cubes has a physical size of $L_\text{FFT} \sim 2\, \left(0.2\,r_\text{DM}\right)$ resolved with 512 cells per side.
+This cube is then zero-padded up to 1024 cells per side.
+Appendix \ref{ap:0pad} shows our magnetic energy spectra without zero-padding, briefly discussing the impact of such padding.
 Our FFT assumes periodic boundary conditions of this box.
 Appendix B in \citet{Martin-Alvarez2018} discussed these boundary conditions and the influence of galaxy morphology on the resulting spectra.
-The disk-like morphology of the galaxy provides some effective zero-padding of the domain.
-This is because most of the FFT box has densities and magnetic fields significantly lower than those in the galaxy.
-Therefore, we decide to not apply any further 0-padding to our FFT as a compromise to achieve a larger spectral range.

 To facilitate comparison amongst our different runs, all spectra are normalised to their $k = 0$ frequency.
 We show in Fig.~\ref{fig:AllSpectra} energy spectra at $z = 2$.
-These have FFT resolutions of $\Delta x_\text{FFT} \sim $~33 pc ($L_\text{FFT} (z = 2) =$ 34~kpc).
+These have FFT resolutions of $\Delta x_\text{FFT} \sim $~66 pc ($L_\text{FFT} (z = 2) =$ 34~kpc).
 Rows show runs for increasing $\Dres$ for \qEul~(top), \qLag~(middle) and \qLweak~(bottom) simulations.
 The left and right columns show magnetic and kinetic energy spectra, respectively, with line colouring shifting from higher to lower resolution as the colour shade becomes lighter.
 In addition to the kinetic energy spectra, we include as dot-dashed lines 'turbulent' energy spectra, for which we modify the toroidal component $v_\phi$ of the velocity in each AMR grid cell to substract disk rotation $v_\phi = v_{\phi, 0} - v_\text{circ} (r)$.
 These coordinates are defined aligning $v_z$ with the angular momentum of the galaxy.
 Finally, at scales below twice the resolution of a simulation ($L_\text{res} = 2 \Dres = 2 \pi / k_\text{res}$), line thickness is thinned to indicate unresolved scales.

 By $z = 2$, the galaxy has formed a rotationally supported disk.
 We show with vertical lines in each plot the approximate size of the gas disk ($2 r_\text{Disk}$) and its thickness ($2 h_\text{Disk}$) in the $\Dres = 20\,\pc$ runs.
 While $r_\text{Disk}$ is relatively unchanged with resolution, we find $h_\text{Disk}$ increases as the resolution is degraded.
 Finally, we include an additional vertical black line at the Nyquist frequency ($k_\text{Nyquist}$).
 In the left column, runs with $\Dres \leq 80\,\pc$ have magnetic energy spectra that showcase inverse-cascades similar to those found in turbulence simulations \citep[e.g.][]{Federrath2014}, rising up to their maximum at scales slightly below the thickness of the disk.
 These are particularly prominent for the \qEul~runs.
 At $k > k_\text{peak}$, the spectra smoothly decay down to $k_\text{Nyquist}$.